Content starts here

 • Avocados.
 Avocados help keep cholesterol levels in check and show promise for reducing the risk of developing Alzheimer’s disease, one review found.

-• Sunflower oil.
+• Salad oil.
 It’s rich in a form of vitamin E that helps prevent the loss of a key molecule for brain health (docosahexaenoic acid, or DHA) that the body can’t manufacture on its own.

 This content is provided for informational purposes only and is not intended to provide any expert, professional or specialty advice or recommendations.
 Readers are urged to consult with their medical providers for all questions.